SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Results

-Having shown that the default hyperparameter setting $\epsilon = 0.005$, maximum walk length of $5$, number of walks $= 1024$ and $2048$ pivot nodes performs competitively to state-of-the-art, we conducted additional experiments to better understand SNoRe's behaviour w.r.t. the number of pivot nodes, with respect to which dataset is being used.
+Having shown that the default hyperparameter setting $\epsilon = 0.005$, maximum walk length of $5$, number of walks $= 1024$ and $2048$ pivot nodes performs competitively to state-of-the-art, we conducted additional experiments to better understand SNoRe's behaviour w.r.t. different parameter settings.
+In this section, we present only plots of micro F1 performance.
+Additional plots with macro F1 results can be found in Appendix~\ref{sec:app-macro}.

+As the default hyperparameter value of $\epsilon$, we chose 0.005 because we wanted hashes with at most 200 non-zero values.